Facebook’s Messenger ads are bad and must be destroyed

 They’re huge

 The ads may be “dynamic” as FB told me, but damn, look at the size of the things.
 They’re simply too large for the interface they’re invading, the image larger than any other element of the design.
-Even in the official video and images posted, the sponsored section takes up like two thirds of the screen, and you better believe that’s the best case scenario.
+Even in the official video and images posted, the sponsored section takes up like two-thirds of the screen, and you better believe that’s the best-case scenario.

 Why so big?
 Did the ad department say they couldn’t sell anything that didn’t completely take over the app?
 Did they not want to ask for smaller assets after asking for ones at this size to begin with?
 Do they think people like ads as much as ad people do?